 Many ecosystems respond non-linearly to global change and human activities.
-When stresors reach a tipping point, ecosystems collapse and enter into a new undesirable regime.
+When stressors push ecosystems to their limits, ecosystems cross a tipping point after which they can suddenly collapse and enter into a new undesirable regime.
 By using fundamental ecological theory and quantitave approaches I aim to contribute to our understanding of how to predict and prevent these undesirable shifts, and importantly how to recover from them.
 With your support, I will tackle fundamental, globally important, ecological questions that are of especial relevance for New Zealand's natural heritage and agricultural sector.

+Another benefit of listing your objectives in the proposal is that you will be able to refer to them directly in here without repeating yourself too much.
+You could go through each objective and say why it’s relevant, e.g. you’re going to use pollination networks in your first objective because they are particularly important in NZ.

 References